klee-eng/klee-eng.github.io/_projects/Cause-and-Effect Vehicle/index.md

 ## Chassis

-The chassis is composed of two large aluminum platforms connected by four 0.5-inch steel bars, along with two aluminum motor mounts attached to the underside of the base platform.
-All components were manufactured in-house, with the platforms cut using a waterjet and the motor mounts machined using CNC processes.
-Finite element analysis (FEA) was performed on all load-bearing components to verify the safety and durability of the vehicle.
+The chassis consists of two large aluminum platforms connected by four 0.5-inch steel bars, with two aluminum motor mounts attached to the underside of the base platform.
+All components were manufactured in-house: the platforms were cut using a waterjet, while the motor mounts were machined using CNC processes.
+Finite element analysis (FEA) was performed on all load-bearing components to verify safety and durability, ensuring the chassis can support the target maximum load of 200 lbs.

 <div style="display: flex; gap: 10px;">
   <img src="/images-capstone/ME CHASSIS.jpg" height="300" alt="Hub1">